tradersnow222/Amped/Amped/Documentation/HapticFeedback.md

 ## Overview

-Amped uses haptic feedback to enhance the user experience by providing tactile responses to user interactions.
-This document provides guidelines on how to implement consistent haptic feedback throughout the app.
+Amped uses subtle haptic feedback to enhance the user experience by providing tactile responses to user interactions.
+Following Apple iOS standards and Steve Jobs design principles of simplicity and elegance, our haptic feedback is refined and purposeful, never overwhelming the user.

 ## Implementation Details